RexOps/rexify-website/content/docs/faq/index.md

 ## How do I indicate the task failed to run properly?

 Overall, the same way as in Perl.
 For example, raising an exception with `die()` in the task body will abort the task, and calling `exit()` will bail out from the whole rex process currently running.

+## How to add Rex support for a new operating system or virtualization method?

+Please see the Contributing guide sections about [Rex core vs extending Rex](https://github.com/RexOps/Rex/blob/master/CONTRIBUTING.md#rex-core-vs-extending-rex) and [Common scenarios](https://github.com/RexOps/Rex/blob/master/CONTRIBUTING.md#common-scenarios).